-This trope can cover the capital-L Libertarian ideology, which emphasizes both personal and civil liberties plus laissez-faire capitalism, as Heinlein's works often did.
+This trope can cover the capital-L Libertarian ideology, which emphasizes both personal and civil liberties and laissez-faire capitalism, as Robert A. Heinlein's works often did.
 There have, in fact, been numerous attempts by libertarians to build countries in extreme environments very much in the spirit of the trope.
-The general idea, however, can also be more lower-case-l libertarianism, open to broader conceptions of liberty that needn't be, and indeed may challenge the hyper-capitalist variety.
+The general idea, however, can also be more lower-case-l libertarianism, open to broader conceptions of liberty that needn't be, and indeed may challenge, the hyper-capitalist variety.
 Lower-case-l libertarianism includes ancoms, mutualists, and other libertarian socialists in space.

 - Earth is implied to be a teeming dystopia in the sci-fi thriller Saturn 3, compared to the Saturn 3 outpost (presumably Tethys) where Adam and Alex tweak low-gravity crops for peak crop yield.
 Until the murderous Benson arrives, Adam and Alex have that moon all to themselves.